miyagis-forests/farmacy-food-kata/architecture/user-account-mgmt-runtime-view.md

 - Central access point for calls coming from the frontend apps.
 - These are the 3 types of frontend we added BFFs for in the design.
 However, other types of frontends/clients like the ones listed below can be added by specifying new BFFs for them:
-    - a chatbot client that interacts via SMS, Tweeter, WhatsApp.
+    - A chatbot client that interacts via SMS, Tweeter, WhatsApp.
-    - a public API client to get calls from other websites.
+    - A public API client to get calls from other websites.
     - Amazon seller API, so Farmacy Food meals can be sold on Amazon.

 #### Auth